silencecork/BlurredImage/README.md

 --------------

 Simple example that the bitmap set to BlurredImageView can be shown as blurred.
-It also can play animation that from blurred to clear and back to blurred.
+It also can play animation that from blur to clear and back to blur.